 Contributing to a more circular economy

 We want to help build a more circular economy for Wales and the rest of the UK.
-This is why we never use bottles made from less than 50% recycled plastic across our entire range, for the moment this excludes cap and label, but we want to work on that.
+This is why we use bottles made from 50% recycled plastic across our entire range, excluding caps and labels.

 Our Plastic